Grandfather Mountain Highland Games: Highland games in North Carolina

-The Grandfather Mountain Highland Games
+Grandfather Mountain Highland Games

-In 1956, Mrs. Agnes MacRae Morton of Linville, North Carolina and Mr. Donald F. MacDonald of Charlotte, North Carolina co-founded the Grandfather Mountain Highland Games.
+In 1956, Agnes MacRae Morton of Linville, North Carolina, and Donald F. MacDonald of Charlotte, North Carolina, co-founded the Grandfather Mountain Highland Games.
 Donald MacDonald's vision for the games was based on the Royal Braemar Gathering, which he'd attended a few years before in Scotland in 1954.
 The Braemar Games had been held there for several hundred years and the Grandfather Mountain Games was often later called "America's Braemar".
 It was special in many ways, by boasting an oval track in which traditional foot races could be held, along with the heavy events in the inner field.
 The site became a favorite among games attendees very fast for its striking resemblance to the Highlands of Scotland.
 The MacRae family owned the land where the games were held at the foot of Grandfather Mountain in Linville, North Carolina.
 The MacRae family actually founded the town of Linville in 1892 and had always wanted to have a Highland gathering there, even if just a small event.
-In 1955, Mrs. Morton contacted Donald MacDonald, who at the time was working for The Charlotte News and had also founded the Clan Donald Society not long before that as well as helping establish a Robert Burns Society of Charlotte.
-Knowing his dedication to Scottish culture, Mrs. Morton set out to convince him to help her start highland games in North Carolina.
-Mr. MacDonald agreed and the first games were held on August 19, 1956, on the anniversary of the landing of Bonnie Prince Charlie in Scotland and the beginning of the 1745 uprising.
+In 1955, Morton contacted Donald MacDonald, who at the time was working for The Charlotte News and had also founded the Clan Donald Society not long before that as well as helping establish a Robert Burns Society of Charlotte.
+Knowing his dedication to Scottish culture, Morton set out to convince him to help her start Highland games in North Carolina.
+MacDonald agreed and the first games were held on August 19, 1956, on the anniversary of the landing of Bonnie Prince Charlie in Scotland and the beginning of the Jacobite rising of 1745.

-The two set out to model the games after what Mr. MacDonald remembered from the Braemar games and using the program he had brought back with him.
+The two set out to model the games after what MacDonald remembered from the Braemar games and using the program he had brought back with him.
 The very first games were only one day in length with two bands and a small group of competitions.
-The games were small at first with only 1500 attendees, but became popular quickly and highland games began spreading throughout the country modeled after the Grandfather Mountain Games.
+The games were small at first with only 1500 attendees, but became popular quickly and Highland games began spreading throughout the country modeled after the Grandfather Mountain Games.

-Today's Games
+Today's games

 The stated mission for the Grandfather Mountain Highland Games is:

-"To carry on and promote the annual Grandfather Mountain Highland Games and Gathering of Scottish Clans, to foster and restore interest in traditional dancing, piping, drumming, athletic achievement, music and Gaelic culture, and to establish scholarship funds to assist students from Avery County High School to study at American colleges and universities."

-The Grandfather Mountain Highland Games is one of the largest in the country, continuously drawing a crowd of over 30,000 over the four days that it runs.
-It has only recently been surpassed by the highland games in Pleasanton, California.
-In 2006, the Games celebrated its 50th anniversary.
-But no Games was held in 2020.
+The Grandfather Mountain Highland Games is one of the largest in the country, continuously drawing a crowd of over 30,000.
+It has only recently been surpassed by the Highland games in Pleasanton, California.
+In 2006, the event celebrated its 50th anniversary.
+But no event was held in 2020 due to the COVID-19 pandemic.

-The Games take place over four days at MacRae Meadows on Grandfather Mountain.
+The event takes place over four days at MacRae Meadows on Grandfather Mountain.
 Some people stay in hotels while visiting, while others set up camp sites around MacRae Meadows.